 Non-IFRS measures are not recognized measures under IFRS and do not have a standardized meaning prescribed by IFRS.
 These measures are defined with reference to the nearest comparable IFRS measure such that a reconciliation to the nearest comparable IFRS measure can be completed.
 Accordingly, these measures may not be comparable to similar measures presented by other companies.
 Profound uses non-IFRS measures in order to provide additional financial information to complement the closest IFRS measures in order to provide investors with a further understanding of the Company's operations from management's perspective.
 Investors should not consider that these non-IFRS measures are a substitute for analyses of the financial information that Profound reports under IFRS.
-Profound uses these non-IFRS measures in order to provide investors with a supplemental measure of our operating performance and thus highlight trends in our business that may not otherwise be apparent when relying solely on IFRS measures.
+Profound uses these non-IFRS measures in order to provide investors with a supplemental measure of its operating performance and thus highlight trends in the Company's business that may not otherwise be apparent when relying solely on IFRS measures.

 The Company's working capital (defined as current assets less current liabilities) is a non-IFRS financial measure.
-The working capital as at September 30, 2021, as compared to the Company's working capital as at December 31, 2020 is set forth in the table below.
+Working capital is used to fund operations and meet short-term obligations.
+If the Company has enough working capital, it can continue to pay its employees and suppliers and meet other obligations, such as interest payments and taxes, even if it runs into cash flow challenges.
+The working capital as at December 31, 2022 and 2021 is set forth in the table below.

-September 30, 2021 \$ December 31, 2020 \$
+2022 \$ 2021 \$

-Current assets 87,265 97,742
+Current assets 62,024 77,125

-Less: Current liabilities 3,597 4,809
+Less: Current liabilities 4,185 4,155

-Working capital 83,668 92,933
+Working capital 57,839 72,970

-Working capital has decreased by \$9,265 with a surplus of \$83,668 at September 30, 2021 compared to the surplus of \$92,933 at December 31, 2020.
-The change in working capital is due to a decrease in current assets of \$10,477 which was primarily the result of the decreased cash balance of \$11,695 and decrease in prepaids and deposits of \$961 which was offset by an increase in inventory of \$1,660.
-Current liabilities decreased by \$1,212 due to the timing of accruals and payments.
+Working capital has decreased by \$15,131 with a surplus of \$57,839 at December 31, 2022 compared to the surplus of \$72,970 at December 31, 2021.
+The change in working capital is due to a decrease in current assets of \$15,101, which was primarily the result of the decreased cash balance of \$20,635 and the reclassification of certain receivables to short term as they are anticipated to be collected within one year.
+Current liabilities increased by \$30 due to increase in long-term debt, income taxes payable and derivative financial instruments which were offset by decrease in accounts payable and accrued liabilities due to the timing of payments.